 The Foundation prefers requests that are concise and to the point.
 Typically, grant request letters are no more than 5 pages long, not including required attachments (listed on our How to Apply page).

 Should I include collateral materials with my grant request?

 Please avoid submitting collateral materials outside of the required attachments (e.g. press kits, newsletters, annual reports or campaign brochures).
 These materials are not required for our review of your proposal.

 What are the grant application deadlines and when will I hear about a decision?

-- February 1 – Proposals received by February 1 will be considered at the April meeting of our Board of Trustees.
+- February 1 – Requests received by February 1 will be considered at the April meeting of our Board of Trustees.
 You will receive a letter notifying you of the Trustees’ decision within one week of their meeting.

-- August 15 – Proposals received by August 15 will be considered at the November meeting of our Board of Trustees.
+- August 15 – Requests received by August 15 will be considered at the November meeting of our Board of Trustees.
 You will receive a letter notifying you of the Trustees’ decision within one week of their meeting.